 Without a sufficient financial support system, many hard-working individuals and families cannot save a considerable portion of their income.
 They can’t save six-months worth of wages in an emergency fund or relieve previous credit card debt, let alone build wealth.

 Living below your means emphasizes a lack of spending, but income is just as important, if not more important than cutting costs.

 After all, it’s a whole lot easier to earn $100,000 a year and spend less than $75,000 than it is to make $50,000 a year and live off of $30,000.
 The more money you earn, the easier it is to get rich by living below your means.

 Living Far Below Your Means

-The real trick to accumulating wealth isn’t just living within your means.
+But, the real trick to getting rich isn’t just living within your means.
 In most situations, it’s living far below your means.
 To get rich and increase your net worth, you need to widen the gap between how much you earn and how much you spend.